PeterVranken/comFramework/doc/installation.md

 -   Many code generators samples, that demonstrate how to write useful code generation templates.

-The source files of the CAN interface don't need any installation (with the trivial exception of a text editor to open and read them).
+The source files of the CAN interface don't need any installation.
+(With the trivial exception of a text editor to open and read them.)

 The DBC code generator is always needed.
-Its installation means to provide a Java runtime environment, 1.8 or higher, to set an environment variable and optionally to extend the system's search path.
+Its installation means to provide a Java runtime environment 8 (aka 1.8) or higher, to set two environment variables and optionally to extend the system's search path.

-excelExporter, the auxiliary code generator is not essential but useful.
+excelExporter, the auxiliary code generator, is not essential but useful. excelExporter uses the same Java runtime environment as the DBC code generator.
+The additional installation effort is no more than setting an environment variable and optionally to extend the system's search path.

-Its installation means to provide a Java runtime environment, 1.8 or higher, to set an environment variable and optionally to extend the system's search path.
+Having this done, productive work with comFramework can already begin &ndash; the rest is optional: A Java JDK and C (cross) compilers are (only) needed to build the comFramework tools from the Java source code or to build the sample integrations for deeper investigation.

 The sample integrations come along with the generated C source code.
 They are mainly meant as instructive sample code.
 An installation of tools is